Pilot report: AIREP

 Like PIREPs, Aircraft Reports (AIREP) are reports of actual weather conditions of an aircraft in flight.
-AIREPs are often automated reports, contrary to PIREPs.
+AIREPs are often automated reports generated by sensors onboard the aircraft, contrary to PIREPs, though they can also be reported by pilots.
 Likewise, a different encoding is used for either type.

 Body

 The message identifier "UA" is used when the PIREP contains non-hazardous weather information.
-If the PIREP contains a report of a tornado, funnel cloud, waterspout, severe turbulence, severe icing, hail, or a low-level wind shear hazard, the identifier "UUA" would be used.
+If the PIREP contains a report of a tornado, funnel cloud, waterspout, severe turbulence, severe icing, hail, volcanic ash clouds, a low-level wind shear hazard, or any other weather deemed hazardous by the receiving agency, the identifier "UUA" would be used.

 The location (/OV) can be reported in one of three ways: as a direction and distance from a navigation aid (NAVAID), as a direction and distance from an airport, or as the latitude and longitude of the aircraft.

 The time (/TM) used is the UTC time that the PIREP is reported.

 The flight level (/FL) is reported as either a three digit value that indicates the altitude of the aircraft above sea level in hundreds of feet or can be one of three abbreviations: DURD (during descent or on approach), DURC (during climb or after takeoff) and UNKN (unknown).

 Aircraft type (/TP) will be the approved ICAO designator, or UNKN if not reported.

 Sky cover (/SK) is used to report the cloud layer amounts and the height of the cloud base.
-The tops of the cloud layers can also be included, as can more than one layer of cloud.
+The tops of the cloud layers can also be included, as can more than one layer of cloud delimited with /.
 Heights are in hundreds of feet above sea level and are three digits.
 Abbreviations used in this group are "CLR" (clear), "FEW" (few), "SCT" (scattered), "BKN" (broken) and "OVC" (overcast).
+Cloud cover ranges can be entered with a hyphen, e.g., BKN-OVC.

+Flight visibility and weather (/WX) includes both flight visibility and the current flight weather phenomenon.
+Flight visibility is prepended with FV followed by two-digit visibility, rounded down.
+If visibility is reported as unrestricted, FV99SM may be used.
+Flight weather is reported in a similar format as in METAR.